emvivre/limesdr_toolbox/README.md

 ```

 # limesdr_forward
 limesdr_forward allows to forward I/Q signals captured around input frequencies on others frequencies on a real time.
-This is like a kind of streaming but on arbitrary radio frequencies.
+This is like a kind of streaming but on arbitrary radio frequencies, and can be use as a relay of both digital or analog signals.
 ```
 $ ./limesdr_forward
 Usage: ./limesdr_forward <OPTIONS>